KimSchm/Cookie-Banner-TTDSG-DSGVO/README.md

 Licensed under the terms of the `LICENSE` file in this repository.

+## Known Bugs

+- When withdrawalHistory is written it writes in it's self, insted of overwriting.

 ---

 Made with privacy in mind.
 If you build something with this, consider sharing it back via a PR!